kadalu/kadalu/doc/storage-config-options.md

 In this case, a directory path (/mnt/mount/path or similar) is exported as a brick from a node in the cluster as storage for gluster server process.
 This is particularly useful when a larger device is mounted and shared with other applications too.

-Note that this option is valid only if the file system on the path is xfs, and it has `prjquota` enabled on the mount.
-This option also works good for those who wants to try out kadalu in already existing setup.
-When this option is provided, kadalu operator doesn't try to format and mount, but uses the path as is as export path for kadalu storage volume.
+Note that path option is valid only if the file system on the given path is xfs, and is mounted with `prjquota` mount option. path option is helpful for those who want to try kadalu in an existing setup.
+When path option is provided, kadalu operator doesn't try to format and mount, but uses the path as export path for kadalu storage volume.

 The sample config looks like below: